 Read More: Tips for Driving in New York City

-1. Street Sweeping Rules, aka Alternate Side
+1. Street Sweeping Rules, aka Alternate Side Parking

-You may not know it from the filthy condition, but NYC streets ARE cleaned regularly.
-This means that you have to move your car during the 90 minutes that one side of a street is cleaned.
-So if you park overnight near your friend’s apartment in Williamsburg, just make sure you don’t have to move the car for street cleaning.
+You may not know it from how filthy they sometimes look, but NYC streets ARE cleaned regularly.
+This means if you are using on-street parking, you will have to move your car during the 90 minutes that one side of a street is cleaned.
+This is called alternate side parking.

 2. This is the Bible

-The Department of Transportation publishes a list of days when NYC parking rules are suspended.
-ALWAYS consult it.
 On holidays such as Christmas and July 4, even parking at meters is free.
 On lesser holidays such as Sukkot or Columbus Day, there is no street cleaning, but you’re still required to feed the meters.

 3. The Day After Thanksgiving is NOT a Holiday

-Every year, unsuspecting car owners are slapped with tickets because they assume that the Friday after Thanksgiving is a holiday.
-It is not.
-At least as far as parking regulations go.
-Be careful, or you may be going home with a ticket.
+Every year, unsuspecting car owners are slapped with parking tickets because they assume that the Friday after Thanksgiving is a holiday.
+It is not at least as far as parking regulations go.

 4. Don’t Drive Around

-The mistake many people make is circling the block and ‘just missing’ that spot.
-Stay put!
-You can sit near the fire hydrant for 10 or 15 minutes and no one will bother you.
-When you see that spot open up across the street, you’re first in line for it.
+You can sit near the fire hydrant for 10 or 15 minutes and no one will bother you while you wait for parking spaces to open up.
+When you see that spot open up across the street, you’ll be the first in line for it.

 5. Watch for Snow